Zofware/www.simplesportscaster.com/docs/_help/capture-devices.md

 Please leave a comment at the bottom of this page if you know of other devices that work (or don't work) with SimpleSportsCaster and we will update the table.
 Thank you!

-Disclaimer: As an Amazon Associate I earn from qualifying purchases via the Amazon links below.
+Note: As an Amazon Associate this web site earns from qualifying purchases.

 | Device | Supported? | Notes | Amazon |
 |--------|------------|-------|--------|